Sleep Lab Review

 Furthermore, the mask has no bearing on the airflow rate, humidifier capacity, and factors related to other components of the machine.
 For most, mask choice comes down to two factors: comfort and budget.

 Care: Cleaning full face masks is fairly straightforward: simply apply an alcohol wipe to the interior and exterior of the mask, as well as the straps.
-Never, under any circumstances, should a CPAP full face mask be washed or laundered in a machine.
+Never, under any circumstances, should a CPAP full face mask be washed or put in a machine.
 The cushion and complete mask should be replaced periodically (unless the cushion is not replaceable); Medicare allows users to replace the cushion every three months, and to replace the mask every six months.

 Pricing: Although price-points vary and some models are available for as little as $55 to $60, most CPAP full face masks cost between $80 and $150.
 Please note that full face masks are only available with a doctor’s prescription.